One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 All my life I’ve been very strongly influenced by these ‘stars’ listed above, whilst trying unsuccessfully, to manage layers of friendships by trying to copy other people.

 What I’ve identified in my thoughts and in some seriously black and white thinking of relationships is; either you’re a friend or you’re not a friend.
+By the way, this doesn’t mean you’re a hostile enemy either.

 If you’re not a friend, then you’re maybe an acquaintance, in which case you’ll only expect small talk from me or you’ll be someone I’d like to avoid (uh oh, too awkward).